Around the Road in 8 Days – Iceland Ring Road Itinerary

 Stop 2: Geysir And More Geysers!

 An hour up the road from Þingvellir is Geysir, the famous Geyser after which all others are named.
 Unfortunately, Geysir itself rarely erupts, but the nearby Strokkur Geyser erupts frequently, every 5-10 minutes.
-I loved Strokkur because of the big blue bubble that forms with every eruption!
+I loved Strokkur because of the magnificent blue bubble that forms with every eruption!
 It makes for great photos and slow-motion videos, and it’s fun to watch people who stand too close get soaked by unexpectedly large eruptions!

 I must have spent an hour watching Strokkur erupt, it was such an incredible sight to behold and timing my photos to capture the bubble became an addicting experience!
 You can see my slow motion capture of the full erution on my YouTube Channel.